PHOTOS + REVIEW: THE GROWLERS @ SOMA (SAN DIEGO, CA)

 Brooks Nielsen’s charisma is as unsurpassed as his vocals.
 He seemed to captivate each person in the audience.
-With minimal small talk to spare, a trait perfectly fitted to The Growlers’ almost stylized and undeniably carefree stage style, the band embarked with the audience on a musical journey that navigated equally through classic and new tunes holding the adoring fans engaged song after song.
-I swear at one point you could feel the floor shake under the thousands dancing feet.
+With minimal small talk to spare -a trait perfectly fitted to The Growlers’ almost stylized and undeniably carefree stage style, the band embarked with the audience on a musical journey that navigated equally through classic and new tunes holding the adoring fans engaged song after song.
+I swear at one point you could feel the floor shake under the thousands of dancing feet.

 Natural Affair, their sixth and latest studio album, was released just this past October and was received well by critics and fans equally.
 Tonight’s performance is pure testament not only of how this band has grown throughout their albums, enriching and perfecting their unique reinvention of an almost classic beach rock vibe, but they somehow managed to grow alongside their audience, creating an unbreakable ever-growing bond that comes alive at every show.